Fordham Law LLM Feerick, Treanor, and Martin Scholarships

-Recipients will be awarded a scholarship equal to 100% of the LL.M. tuition.
+Recipients will be awarded a scholarship equal to 100% of the LLM tuition.
 Recipients will be responsible for student fees, transportation to and from New York, local transportation, books, housing, and all other expenses associated with their studies at Fordham Law School.
-These three scholarships will be awarded to exceptional applicants to the full-time program who are found to possess character traits embodied by one or more of these great leaders.
+Recipients will be required to decline any other Fordham Law scholarship awarded in order to accept this scholarship.
+These three scholarships will be awarded to exceptional applicants to the full-time on-campus program who are found to possess character traits embodied by one or more of these great leaders.

 The John D. Feerick Scholarship